lenoelj/sass-unused-recursive/README.md

 ### includePaths

-When your code have external include paths defined, you can specify those.
+When your code contains external include paths to other directories, you can also configure those:

 Type: Array<String>